 Copy and design

 If you or someone on your staff writes your copy and designs your fundraising pieces, excellent!
-Make sure they are always in the loop – so they can jump on something urgent immediately.
+Make sure they’re always in the loop – so they can jump on something urgent immediately.

 If they do your copywriting, but the results aren’t what you need, then train now to be better later.
 There are numerous courses online.
 And some great books.
 And if you want free, start with SOFII.org and especially Jerry Huntsinger’s tutorials.
 Add Lisa Sargent’s thank you letter clinic and you have a solid start.

 The other alternative, of course, is to hire someone who already has the skills.
 In this case, as with your mailing house, having a relationship helps.
 I love copywriting for great organizations.
-But if I don’t know you and your need is urgent, I can’t ask current clients to wait while I preference you.
+But if I don’t know you and your need is urgent, I can’t ask current clients to wait.
 At the very least, call early.
 The more time you can give, the better the result.

 Your finance department matters, too